Chart Color Schemes

 Population growth drivers in Fannie Bay - The Gardens are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, Fannie Bay - The Gardens' population is approximately 3,965.
-This represents a growth of 363 people since the 2021 Census, which recorded a population of 3,602.
-This increase was inferred from ABS estimates and additional validated addresses between June 2024 and the Census date.
-The population density is around 1,011 persons per square kilometer.
-Fannie Bay - The Gardens' growth rate of 10.1% since the 2021 Census exceeds both the SA3 area (8.7%) and national averages, indicating it as a region with significant population growth.
-This growth was primarily driven by overseas migration.
+As of February 2026, Fannie Bay - The Gardens' population is approximately 3,965.
+This figure represents a rise of 363 individuals (10.1%) since the 2021 Census, which recorded a population of 3,602 people.
+This increase is inferred from an estimated resident population of 3,875 as of June 2024 and the addition of 49 validated new addresses since the Census date.
+The population density stands at around 1,011 persons per square kilometer, aligning with averages observed across other locations assessed by AreaSearch.
+Fannie Bay - The Gardens' growth rate of 10.1% since the 2021 census surpassed both the SA3 area (8.2%) and the SA4 region, positioning it as a growth leader in the area.
+Overseas migration was the primary driver behind this population growth.

 Frequently Asked Questions - Population